Finding Quality Child Care

 Out-of-school-care programs operate before and after school, during lunch hours and sometimes when school is closed.

-Pre-school program that offer child care for four or less hours per day for pre-school aged children
+Pre-school program that offers child care for four or fewer hours per day for pre-school aged children

 Finding the best arrangement for your family takes time and planning, but it is worth the effort.
 Here is a quick list of things to consider before making your choice.